 A residential contract is a type of sales contract or sales agreement and involves two opposing parties wanting to transfer the ownership of a house from one to another.
 The contract is purely based on legal consideration.
 Both parties must have the legal capability of providing the terms to make a purchase.
 This consideration contains that whatever is exchanged with the real estate, it must be adequate with the amount of money to be paid.
 The consideration can be in a form of residential lease wherein they will pay the price in a certain amount of time to be agreed by two parties.

 To purchase a family residential, you must have your real estate contract to seal an agreement.
-As a buyer, you must think thoroughly about the quality of your offer and how much you are willing to pay for.
+As a buyer, you must think thoroughly about the quality of your offer and how much you are willing to pay for it.
 A poorly written residential contract can lead to rejection of the offer.
 To help you avoid that, here are steps to get it right.

 1. Use the Correct Form of the Contract